According to the tourist arrival numbers, December is the most popular month of the year to visit Taiwan. Does that surprise you?

 Christmas activities and one of the world’s most epic New Year’s Eve fireworks displays are the finishing touches that make December one of the best months to visit Taiwan.

 December is a transitional month between autumn and winter in Taiwan.
-Chilly winter weather usually arrives in Taipei sometime in December, while the south of Taiwan remains pleasantly warm and dry in December.
+Chilly winter weather usually arrives in Taipei around November and December, while the south of Taiwan remains pleasantly warm and dry in December.

 For more general information, see these common FAQs about Taiwan.

 While Taipei may start to get fairly chilly in December, it surely won’t stop you from visiting any of the main Taipei attractions or night markets.
 Start planning your trip with my general Taipei city guide.

 By far the best antidote to the cool weather is taking a dip in a thermal hot spring.
 Beitou hot spring is Taipei’s very own hot spring resort, first developed by the Japanese when they colonized Taiwan.

 Read my guide to Beitou to find out the best hot spring spas and hot spring related attractions to explore in Beitou.

 Another good way to warm up is by spending an evening enjoying all-you-can-eat hot pot with friends; most places have a two-hour time limit.